A Finitely Stable Edit Distance for Merge Trees: Proofs

-\begin{prop} We always have $d_I(T,G)\leq d_E(T,G)$. \begin{proof} Let $\T$ and $\G$ be two regular abstract merge trees which are represented by the merge trees $(T,h_T)$ and $(G,h_G)$, which we represent as weighted trees via the some $\Tr_K$.
+Let $\T$ and $\G$ be two RAMTs which are represented by the merge trees $(T,h_T)$ and $(G,h_G)$, respectively.
+Then we obtain the weighted trees $(T,w_T)$ and $(G,w_G)$ via the some $\Tr_K$.
+The proof is quite long and requires some technical definitions.
+We split it into different parts to make it more easily readable.

 \subparagraph*{Introduction - Display Posets}

 For ease of notation, we introduce the following objects.